dreamind/ix/project/phase1/index.md

 |quartiles |   |   |   | 5 |   |   |   |   |   | 9 |   |   |    |
 |median    |   |   |   |   |   |   | 8 |   |   |   |   |   |    |

-Depending on the types, you also need to find the following:
+You also need to find the following:

 - **Mode(s)**, the most common value(s) in the column, except when the value only appears once.
 - **Unique values**, unique values of all the values in the column

-Please use the following constraints in producing the output:

-- For all columns, find out their *mode(s)*.
-- For numerical columns (float and integer types), provide *five-number-summary*,
-- For string provide *unique values* of the column values.

 Tasks
 -----

 You need to write a Python program that reads an existing CSV file called `input.csv`.
 Assume that the first line of the CSV contains the column names.
+For each column (or attribute) in the CSV file, your program would detect the data type and do the following:

+- For all columns, find out their *mode(s)*.
+- For numerical columns (float and integer types), provide *five-number-summary*,
+- For string, provide *unique values* of the column values.

-Your program would detect the data type and calculate the five-number-summary of each column (or attribute) in the CSV file.
-The result of this processing should then be written into an XML file called `output.xml`.
+The result of this process should then be written into an XML file called `output.xml`.
 Assume `input.xml`, `output.xml`, and your Python program reside in the same directory.

 This XML file should be well-formed valid against the following DTD (<a href="summary.dtd" file="code"> `summary.dtd`</a>).